 Calle Ocho in Miami’s Little Havana is home to coffee shops, fruit stands, and restaurants.
 Here are the 10 best food finds in Little Havana.

-Little Havana is positioned on Southwest 8th Street in Miami-Dade County and rests on the Tamiami Trail, a national highway built in 1928 that connects Tampa to Miami.
+Little Havana is located on Southwest 8th Street in Miami-Dade County and lies along the Tamiami Trail, a national highway built in 1928 that connects Tampa to Miami.
 The area is known as Calle Ocho (8th Street), and it is home to Cuban coffee shops, cigar parlors, fresh fruit stands, restaurants, and engaging Latin music.
 Join me on a walking tour where I discovered the best of Calle Ocho.
 The walk is just under half a mile and is a fabulous way to savor some excellent Cuban culinary delights while gaining insights into the culture.
 Here are my 10 best food finds in Little Havana.

 Enjoy colorful artwork and great food along the popular Calle Ocho in historic Little Havana.
 Photo by Raul Rodriguez via iStock by Getty Images